taustation-fan/taustation-fan.github.io/README.md

 * armor
 * rations

-The things you can find in the Wrecks is partially dependent on the station you are searching on.
+What you can actually find in the Wrecks is partially dependent on the station you are searching on.
 For example the weapons and armor you can find tend to be similar to those you can obtain through *Look for Trouble*, and the common trade good *Circuit Board* is usually only found at Barnard's Star.
 On the